spxbhuhb/zakadabar-stack/core/doc/guides/browser/Layout.md

 This button is tied to the side bar.
 When the side bar is shown the button is hidden.
 When the side bar is hidden, the button is shown. `ZkAppTitleBar` automatically handles these states.

+## Past, Present, Future

+* 2021.5.12
+  * Move css classes of the default layout into `zkDefaultLayoutStyles`.
+  * Add `spanHeader` function to `ZkDefaultLayout`.
+  * Change sidebar sizing to shrink until 160px.